 - Appraisal fees,

-- Notary fees,
+- · Notary fees, and

-- Preparation costs for the mortgage note or deed of trust,
+- Preparation costs for the mortgage note or deed of trust.

-- · Mortgage insurance premiums, and

-- VA funding fees.

 You cannot deduct these amounts as points either in the year paid or over the life of the mortgage.
-For information about the tax treatment of these amounts and other settlement fees and closing costs, see Basis, later.
+For information about the tax treatment of these amounts and other settlement fees. and closing costs, see Basis, later.

 Points paid by the seller.
-The term points includes loan placement fees that the seller pays to the lender to arrange financing for the buyer.
+The term "points" includes loan placement fees that the seller pays to the lender to arrange financing for the buyer.